“. . . But if you’re going to focus on the story of one pub, you’ve got to pick the one that lets you tell the best story . . .”

 In time it became a Fryfogel family duplex, when some alterations were made.
 Through the years it also served as a cheese factory and rented quarters until 1938, when two sisters from Stratford converted it to a restaurant at their own expense.
 Thus the Tavern has also been known as Green Acres or the Old Homestead, and was owned by the Fryfogels until the 1960s.

 It is now owned by the Stratford Perth Heritage Foundation, which hopes to see the building restored to its original purpose as a wayside-stopping place.
 However, this takes a great deal of money.
 The building is steeped in history.
 To date there has been extensive research on the walls and floors and the original state has been determined.
-Surrounding the Tavern is a five acre estate that has been developed as an Arboretum consisting of the trees, shrubs and plants native to South Western Ontario.

 Recent work at Fryfogel Tavern has turned up evidence of a beautifully decorated building, which must have appeared a marvel to local native Canadians and the last post of civilized elegance for settlers heading into the bush.
 Picture this building surrounded by forest, with a corduroy roadbed twelve feet lower than the present highway.
 It flourished as a tavern until about 1856, when the railway was built a short distance behind it, causing business to dwindle.